sissaschool/turborvb/README.md

 # Running a docker container

+Before you start, make sure Docker is installed and set up on your machine.

-There is a possibility to run TurboRVB from a docker container.
-One only has to pull the docker image:
+You can run TurboRVB from a Docker container by pulling the following Docker image:

 `docker pull addman151/turborvb:latest`

-All the executables are in path directory of the container you can run the directly.
-Only thing you have to set is working directory, which has to be properly mounted or if needed setting environment variables.
-Here are few examples:
+The Docker container has all the required executables in its PATH.
+You can run them directly, just ensure the working directory is properly mounted and environment variables are set as needed.

+In the commands below:

+The `-i` flag starts the container in interactive mode.
+The `-e` flag sets an environment variable inside the container.
+Here `OMP_NUM_THREADS=4` specifies the number of threads that OpenMP should use.
+The `-v` flag mounts the current directory (as returned by $(pwd)) to `/app` inside the container.
+This allows the container to read and write files from your current directory.
+The `-w` flag sets the working directory inside the Docker container.
+Here, it's set to `/app`.

+Note: Ensure that the datasvmc.input and prep.input files are present in your current directory before running the commands.

+Here are a few example commands to run TurboRVB:

 ```
 docker run -i -e OMP_NUM_THREADS=4 -v "$(pwd):/app" -w /app addman151/turborvb:latest turborvb-serial.x < datasvmc.input